geoffreylewis/professional-online-portfolio/README.md

 * I downloaded the normalize.css reset file from https://necolas.github.io/normalize.css/, converted it to a .scss file, and placed it in the "base" folder.
 * I wrapped my email address in multiple span tags so as to prevent email scraping/harvesting from spammers.
 * I ended up converting all of my CSS into Sass; the transition was slow but smooth.
+* Originally, a lot of my CSS styles were in px units; I eventually converted almost all of them to percentages or em units.

 ## Author(s)